pmean/build-website/text/04/survival-sample-size.md

 survival data models.
 As a rough rule, it is the number of deaths rather than the number of patients being studied that is most important.
 But patients who do not die will still contribute to precision, up to the point at which they drop out of the study.
-The words \"drop out\" imply that the person left the study, but it could also be someone who switches to a different therapy that makes them ineligible for continuing follow-up.
+The words "drop out" imply that the person left the study, but it could also be someone who switches to a different therapy that makes them ineligible for continuing follow-up.
 Early dropouts are of very little use, then, and a